charmed-kubernetes/bundle/README.md

 ## Alternate deployment methods

-### Deploying storage
+### Deploying with storage

 The Canonical Distribution of Kubernetes allows you to connect with durable storage devices such as [Ceph](http://ceph.com).
-When paired with the [Juju Storage](https://jujucharms.com/docs/2.0/charms-storage) feature you can add durable storage easily and across all clouds.
+When paired with the [Juju Storage](https://jujucharms.com/docs/2.0/charms-storage) feature you can add durable storage easily and across most public clouds.

 Deploy the ceph-mon and ceph-osd charms.